This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Direct talk: in communication and social dynamics, a style of communication that goes directly to the crux of the matter, wasting no time in preambles or in cushioning potentially difficult subjects.

-- Direct bully: aggressors, bullies, and manipulators will sometimes hide their aggression or darker social strategies behind the guise of “direct talk”.
+- Direct talk bully: aggressors, bullies, and manipulators will sometimes hide their aggression or darker social strategies behind the guise of “direct talk”.
 If you complain, direct bullies will flip the frame and pride themselves of “calling a spade a spade”.
 Don’t fall for that.
-Direct talk is not a tool for abuse.
+Abuse is unacceptable, no matter how it’s delivered.

-Domestication™: in social and power dynamics, the process by which an individual loses certain rebellious or self-centered traits and characteristics while acquiring more cooperative and conforming traits and qualities that make him a better fit for life with a certain group or with a certain person.
+Domestication™: in social and power dynamics, the process by which an individual loses certain rebellious or more selfish traits and characteristics while acquiring more cooperative and conforming traits and qualities that make him a better fit for life with a certain group or with a certain person.

-While domestication is always good for society, the group, or for the individual who domesticates, it’s up to discussion and interpretation whether it’s not good or not for the domesticated.
+While domestication is usually good for society, the group, or for the individual who domesticates, it’s up to discussion and interpretation whether it’s good or not for the domesticated.

 - Social domestication: the process by which individuals internalize the social rules of “proper” conduct